-Sue Lines is currently the Deputy President of the Senate and has been a Senator for Western Australia since 2013.
+Sue Lines was elected the President of the Senate on the day of the opening of the 47th Parliament.
+Sue has been a Senator for Western Australia since 2013.

-Sue was born in Western Australia and graduated from Armadale Senior High School before obtaining a Bachelor of Education from Murdoch University.
+Sue was born in Western Australia attending Gosnells Primary School and Armadale Senior High School before obtaining a Bachelor of Education from Murdoch University.

 Sue joined the Labor Party in 1983 while studying at university and began working at United Voice (now United Workers Union) in 1987 as an organiser.
 In 2000 she became the Assistant Branch Secretary of United Voice WA and then the National Assistant Secretary in 2007.
 She has also worked as a teacher and a community organiser.